-For the three month period ended November 30, 2021, total expenses before interest, other income and foreign exchange loss were \$1,014,404 and were comprised of: \$250,268 related to promotion and investor relations; \$36,128 related to regulatory authority and transfer agent fees; \$69,939 with respect to professional fees for legal, accounting and audit services; \$354,445 with respect to office, general and administrative costs; \$2,200 with respect to project generation and evaluation; and, \$301,424 with respect to non-cash share based compensation expense for stock options and restricted share units.
+For the three month period ended February 28, 2022, total expenses before interest, other income and foreign exchange loss were \$815,476 and were comprised of: \$153,123 related to promotion and investor relations; \$13,160 related to regulatory authority and transfer agent fees; \$53,343 with respect to professional fees for legal, accounting and audit services; \$363,374 with respect to office, general and administrative costs; \$1,167 with respect to project generation and evaluation; and, \$231,309 with respect to non-cash share based compensation expense for stock options and restricted share units.

-Total expenses, before other income and expenses were \$689,344 higher during the first quarter of fiscal 2022 when compared to the same quarter in fiscal 2021.
-Promotion and investor relations costs were higher by \$194,047.
-Increased costs related to new promotional campaigns to increase investor awareness, increased attendance at industry and investor conferences and related travel, investor meetings in the UK and Europe and the addition of the Vice President, Investor Relations who joined the Company in January 2021.
-Regulatory and transfer agent fees were \$29,857 higher related primarily to costs associated with the addition of an OTC Markets listing and obtaining DTC eligibility in the United States.
-Professional fee expenses were higher by \$47,747 primarily related to higher legal costs in Peru and to higher audit and accounting costs.
-Office, general and administrative costs were higher by \$115,481.
-Several factors resulted in higher administrative costs: the senior management group was expanded with the addition of a new President and Chief Executive Officer in January 2021.
-The Company established a new corporate head office in Toronto and incurred related setup and support costs.
+Total expenses, before other income and expenses were \$83,304 higher during the second quarter of fiscal 2022 when compared to the same quarter in fiscal 2021.
+Promotion and investor relations costs were higher by \$57,004.
+Increased costs related to new promotional campaigns to increase investor awareness including social media campaigns and to increased attendance at industry and investor conferences and related travel.
+Regulatory and transfer agent fees were \$4,987 higher related primarily to costs associated with the addition of the OTC Markets listing in the United States.
+Professional fee expenses were higher by \$20,592 primarily related to higher legal costs in Peru.
+Office, general and administrative costs were higher by \$49,545.
+Several factors resulted in higher administrative costs: the senior management group was expanded with the addition of a new President and Chief Executive Officer in January 2021 and new Corporate Secretary during April of 2021.
 Additionally, costs for telecommunication, internet and insurance were higher due to expanded activity.
-Share based compensation expenses were \$301,424 during the first quarter of fiscal 2022 and related to non-cash charges for both stock options granted in 2021 and to restricted share units granted during January of 2021.
-No share based compensation expenses was recorded in the first quarter of fiscal 2021.
+Share based compensation expenses were \$231,309 during the second quarter of fiscal 2022 and related to non-cash charges for both stock options granted in 2021 and to restricted share units granted during January 2021.
+A total of \$281,300 in share based compensation expense was recorded in the first quarter of fiscal 2021.
+For the six month period ended February 28, 2022, total expenses, before other income and expenses, were \$772,648 higher when compared to the same period during fiscal 2021.
+Expenses were higher in all categories with the overall increase relating primarily to increased promotion costs of \$251,051, increased office, general and administrative costs of \$165,026 and higher share based compensation costs of \$266,904.